sopra-fs23-group-12/4Bubbles_Client/README.md

   <br>
 </h6>
 <h6 align="center">
-  Welcomepage; here you can choose what you would like to do next.
+  Welcomepage; Here you can choose what you would like to do next.
   <br>
   <br>
   <a href="https://github.com/soprafs22-group17"><img src="/readmepics/welcomepage.png" alt="welcomepage" width="200"></a>